ChickentartR/Enns-et-al.-3/README.md

 Details on `st_set_precision()` and `st_as_binary()` help page).
 To what precision to round depends, in general, on the maximum distance of dangling nodes and if the network can be build by connecting nodes with edges, or just by connecting nodes.
-The precision will be set to 0.01 which rounds to the nearest 2 places before the decimal, corresponding to 100 meters (be aware of the object CRS units!).
+The precision will be set to 70 meters (be aware of the object CRS units!).

 In the resulting network, the right streams are connected (Fig. 3) and it can be used for routing operations.
 Performance of routing can be